 Before you start

-You will need a digital identity such as myGovID to log in to RAM.
+You'll need a digital identity such as myGovID to log in to RAM.

 Accept or decline an authorisation code

-- Custom access to select government online services.
+- No access to selected government services.

-Invalid authorisation code
+Invalid or expired authorisation codes

 If your authorisation code has expired or is not working, contact the principal authority or authorisation administrator to re-issue a code.